 There was so much crammed in.
 Two weeks felt like a month because we just filled every waking minute with amazing experiences.

 Read more: Solo travel fuels this major happiness habit

 I came home exhausted but happy, my thirst for adventure well and truly renewed.
 I am already scanning the website trying to pick which Flash Pack adventure will be next.

-As for my new friends, well the Sticky Rice Family Whatsapp group still goes strong after 4 weeks back home, a large number of us will meet up in London in a couple of weeks for a birthday celebration, I cannot wait to see them again.
+As for my new friends, well the Sticky Rice Family Whatsapp group was still going strong after four weeks back home, and a large number of us met up in London soon after for a birthday celebration, I cannot wait to see them again.

-Ready to make memories of your own?
-Come join us in Vietnam & Cambodia!
+Ready to discover new horizons and stretch your limits with a group like-minded strangers?
+Come join us in Vietnam & Cambodia